mir-dataset-loaders/mirdata/docs/source/datasets.rst

 indicates a musical pitch, which may be in a number of formats/granularities, including midi note numbers, Hertz, or pitch class.

+.. _sections:

+Sections
+^^^^^^^^
+Musical sections, which may be "flat" or "hierarchical", typically encoded by a sequence of timestamps indicating musical section boundary times.
+Section annotations sometimes also include labels for sections, which may indicate repetitions and/or the section type (e.g. Chorus, Verse).

 .. _technique:

 Technique